findawayforyou/hello-python/README.md

 this is my first day at github, I think it's a good start!

-give yourseld  more time and be patient.
+give yourself  more time and be patient.